EskiMoThor/GetDataProject/CodeBook.md

 The data is then sorted by Subject and then by Activity.

-Next the final result is saved as "tidy_means.csv".
+Next the final result is saved as "tidy_data.txt".

 Finally the result is returned.